Elv13/tyrannical/README.md

  sh utils/xephyr.sh start

-*Note:* The tyranical repository must be named awesome-tyranical for the script to work out of the box.
+*Note:* The tyrannical repository must be named awesome-tyrannical for the script to work out of the box.

 Also see samples.rc.lua for a sample.